UiL-OTS-labs/ZEP-Niloofar-Hashemzadeh-Auditory-Identification/README.md

 * Speaker of the audio: Dr. Frans Adriaans..
 * https://www.vecteezy.com/ for the original owl artwork that was modified by Chris.

+## A note about samplerates
+The original stimuli files where in 12,000 Hz because of a manipulation.
+They are upsampled (using ffmpeg) to 48,000 Hz in order for the audio hardware to support playback.

 ## About Zep
 Zep is a system for implementing and running (psycholinguistic) experiments.
 Zep delivers auditory, visual and cross modal stimuli, and provides interfacing with external hardware such as eye-trackers and button boxes.
 It is based on a multipurpose programming language (also called Zep) which enables you to implement not only experiments but other applications as well.